 Websites which may be accessible through links to “related sites” from the DPEA web pages are not covered by this privacy statement, so when you link to other websites you should read their own privacy policies.

 DPEA operates a monitored CCTV systems at the front door of our office in Falkirk.
 The purpose of this CCTV is for the safety of the public and staff at these locations and to prevent and detect crime.
 There is a sign displayed notifying you that CCTV is in operation.

-DPEA films for live broadcasts hearings and inquiries held in relation to our casework in order to enhance public access to open and transparent discussions on planning and related casework.
-DPEA use best endeavours to ensure that the public seating areas will not be filmed.
-If you do not want to be filmed inadvertently please speak to DPEA staff in advance of the session opening.
+DPEA will film and/or record pre-examination meetings, hearings and inquiries held in relation to our casework in order to enhance public access to open and transparent discussions on planning and related casework.
+This includes “virtual” meetings held by Zoom or other means.
+For meetings that parties are physically attending DPEA will use best endeavours to ensure that the public seating areas will not be filmed.
+In relation to “virtual” meetings only those parties participating who have enabled their camera will be recorded - any party who is only viewing the proceedings will not be recorded.
+Any party participating who does not want their image recorded or filmed should speak to DPEA staff in advance of the session opening..

 You have the right to see filmed images of yourself and be provided with a copy subject to certain criteria.
 Please see above information relating to completing a Subject Access Request.